-As explained in note 8, one of the Company's properties is carried at fair value less costs to sell, and the valuation of this property is a critical accounting estimate in the Company's financial statements.
-The Directors have appointed an independent valuer to perform the valuation and to provide his opinion as to the fair value of the properties as at October 19, 2020.
+As explained in note 8, the Company's BAS Building was carried at fair value less costs to sell as at March 31, 2021, and the valuation of this property was a critical accounting estimate in the Company's 2021 financial statements.
+The Directors appointed an independent valuer to perform the valuation and to provide his opinion as to the fair value of the properties as at October 19, 2020.
+As at March 31, 2022, the building is no longer listed for sale and the building has been further depreciated during the year then ended as explained in note 8.

-The property is valued in accordance with guidance contained within the Royal Institution of Chartered Surveyors ("RICS") Valuation - Global Standards 2020 (the "Red Book Global").
+The BAS Building was valued in accordance with guidance contained within the Royal Institution of Chartered Surveyors ("RICS") Valuation - Global Standards 2020 (the "Red Book Global").
 The valuations are primarily based on the income approach.
 The rationale for using the income approach is that the building has a high degree of tenancy and income stream and this is viewed as the most robust and logical approach.
 In addition, there have been very few transactions in the Bermuda real estate market over the past few years of similar large income-producing properties that would be considered comparable for market value purposes.
 As a result of the lack of such comparable sales, the valuation of Bermuda real estate is subject to a higher degree of uncertainty than may otherwise be the case in more active markets.